 6. Pass the thread through the guide a little above the needle.
 You can identify it as a small hook that holds the thread tautly.
 Now, pass the thread through the eye of the needle and lead it from front to back.

-Read Also: How to Thread a Brother Sewing Machine.
+Must Read This Article: How to Thread a Brother Sewing Machine.

 If You’re Ready to Sew, Here’s How to Proceed: